tensorflow/fold/tensorflow_fold/g3doc/cc/ClassWeaver.md

-serialized_loom_metadata: A serialized LoomMetatdata proto.
+`serialized_loom_metadata`: A serialized `LoomMetatdata` proto.
 See loom.proto for details.

-Sets a non-empty error string if either the metadata fails to deserialize to a LoomMetadata proto, or the LoomMetadata is invalid according to VerifyLoomMetadata.
+Sets a non-empty error string if either the metadata fails to deserialize to a `LoomMetadata` proto, or the `LoomMetadata` is invalid according to `VerifyLoomMetadata`.

 The caller must check for a status after constructing the Weaver before using it for anything.